Questions and Answers

 Q. What other sources of aid are available?

 A. There are many local, state and national organizations that grant scholarship funds each year.
-You may conduct scholarship searches on the Internet by visiting BRCC's web site at www.brcc.edu.
+See BRCC's Scholarship E-Bulletin Board >

 Q. Who has access to the information on the forms filed as part of the financial aid application?